peterjc/thapbi-pict/docs/examples/drained_ponds/presence_absence.rst

 At this threshold, the 4 cichlid "positive" samples, 6 PCR "negative", and 8 "blank" controls are perfect - as far as the fish go.
-We do see unexpected human and chicken reads in the PCR negatives, and also ducks and cattle in and pigs in the field "blanks":
+We do see unexpected human and chicken reads in the PCR negatives, and also ducks, cattle and pigs in the field "blanks":

 .. code:: console